 - The first trimester is a crucial period of pregnancy.
 If any dental problem is observed during this time, your doctor may recommend postponing it until you start off with your second trimester.

 - Once you are in your second trimester, your doctor may recommend getting an X-ray of the infected tooth and start the root canal treatment.
-However, if root canal while pregnant 3rd trimester is required, your doctor may recommend postponed it till the birth of your baby.
+However, if a root canal is required in the 3rd trimester, your doctor may recommend postponed it till the birth of your baby.

-Though a root canal treatment is a very safe procedure it is very important that on your first visit itself you should mention it to your doctor that you are pregnant.
-This makes your dentist more aware of your condition and helps him make the best possible treatment strategy for you.
+Though a root canal treatment is a very safe procedure, it is very important that you inform your dentist about your pregnancy.
+The dentist can then prepare the best possible treatment strategy for you.

 Tips to Prevent Root Canal

-Any kind of medical procedure can be daunting for an expecting mother and thus the best way to deal with is to avoid getting into such situations.
-We shall discuss some tips that may help you to avoid or prevent getting a root canal treatment during pregnancy:
+Any kind of medical procedure can be daunting for an expecting mother, and thus the best way to deal with it is to prevent them.
+We shall discuss some tips that may help you prevent getting a root canal treatment during pregnancy:

-- The first and foremost thing that you can do to prevent any kind of dental infection is by keeping a good dental hygiene.
+- The first and foremost thing that you can do to prevent any kind of dental infection is by maintaining good dental hygiene.
 Stick to your dental hygiene schedule and brush and floss twice daily to keep dental problems at bay.

 - Avoid eating food items with high sugar content.
-Foods that have more sugar content are the main reasons for a dental cavity.
-If you have the urge or craving to eat them, then you should brush your teeth after eating sugary food.
+Foods that have more sugar content are the main reasons for dental cavities.
+If you have the urge or craving to eat them, you should brush your teeth after eating sugary food.

 - It is also seen that pregnancy hormones may affect your dental health.
-You should visit your dentist on regular basis to get your teeth and gums checked.
-Regular dental check-ups reduce your chances of having any infections or cavities and thus reduce your chances of getting any root canal treatment.
+You should visit your dentist on a regular basis to get your teeth and gums checked.
+Regular dental check-ups reduce your chances of having any infections or cavities and thus can help prevent root canal treatment.

-Keep yourself healthy during pregnancy for the better growth and development of your unborn baby, this includes taking care of your dental issues as well.
-It is recommended not to take any of your dental issues lightly and as soon as you notice any problem you should get in touch with your doctor.
+Keep yourself healthy during pregnancy for the better growth and development of your unborn baby; this includes taking care of your dental issues as well.
+It is recommended not to take any of your dental issues lightly, and as soon as you notice any problem, you should get in touch with your dentist.
 Timely treatment and medical intervention can save you from any severe problems or complications that may arise.